-Parcel delivery has come a long way since the days of delivering by horseback and now consists of a complex network of carriers that include UPS, FedEx, DHL and more – as well as countless supporting companies that help manage and audit the various details that make up today’s modern shipping industry.
+Parcel delivery has come a long way since the days of delivering by horseback.
+It now consists of a complex network of carriers that include UPS, FedEx, DHL, and more.
+In addition to countless supporting companies that help manage and audit the various details that make up today’s modern shipping industry.
 To help explore what you may not know about shipping – both past and present – consider the ten facts below.

-#3: The corrugated cardboard box is the most used packaging for e-commerce deliveries.
+3: The corrugated cardboard box is the most used packaging for e-commerce deliveries.

 In fact, it is the biggest manufactured product in the U.S. waste stream by weight – producing nearly 30 million tons annually.

-This is a substantial variable for businesses to consider when they are looking to manage their shipping strategies – particularly since carriers may charge unexpected surcharges or fees based on the location of delivery, arrival day of delivery and more.
+This is a substantial variable for businesses to consider when they are looking to manage their shipping strategies – particularly since carriers may charge unexpected surcharges or fees based on the location of delivery, arrival day of delivery, and more.
 For a more comprehensive overview of these variables, click here.

-#10: The cost of shipping and the inconvenience of shipments being made due to returns are the #1 and #2 reasons topping customer dissatisfaction when it comes to buying online.
+10: Shipping cost and inconvenience of returns are the top reasons for customer dissatisfaction regarding buying online.